The Simpsons Sing the Blues

+The Simpsons Sing the Blues is the debut musical album by characters of The Simpsons animated franchise.
+The album features these characters (their singing voices performed by their regular voice actors) singing both covers and original songs in pop, blues, jazz, soul and hip-hop styles.

-The Simpsons Sing the Blues is the first album released as an offshoot of The Simpsons.
-The album contains originally recorded music not featured in the series save for the first verse of the track "Moaning Lisa Blues" which was first featured in the episode "Moaning Lisa", which aired in the United States on February 11, 1990.
+The album features "Moaning Lisa Blues,” which was first featured in the episode "Moaning Lisa” aired in the United States on February 11, 1990.
 The album was released on December 4, 1990, and peaked at No. 3 on the Billboard 200.

-An early musical number, "Do the Bartman", leads the album as the first track and the first single released.
+An early musical number, "Do the Bartman,” starts the album off as the first track and its leading single.
 It was an international success, including being the United Kingdom number one single on February 16, 1991, staying there for a further two weeks being certified gold after selling over 400,000 copies.
 The second single released, "Deep, Deep Trouble" also did well in the UK, reaching number 7.
 "Do the Bartman" and "Deep, Deep Trouble" were released as music videos in 1990 and 1991.

 Different cast members lent their voices to the album with both new material and cover songs.
 There were a number of notable musicians who appeared on the album, including B.B.
 King, DJ Jazzy Jeff, Dr. John, and Marcy Levy.

 Background

 David Geffen, founder of Geffen Records, had the idea to record an album based on The Simpsons, to be released in time for Christmas 1990.
 According to series creator Matt Groening, "James L. Brooks walked into the office one day and said 'The Simpsons Sing The Blues'...Then we spent a lot of time deciding what the blues was...".
-The writers wrote humorous lyrics for the actors to perform over blues and hip hop.
+The writers wrote humorous lyrics for the actors to perform over blues and hip-hop.
 The voice actors for the series recorded the album in September 1990.
 The album was difficult to produce in between production for the second season of The Simpsons, which was due to premiere just two weeks later.
 The album's title was penned by producer James L. Brooks.
 "We plundered a number of different styles for the record", admitted creator Matt Groening in a 1990 interview.
 The disc contains an eclectic mix of old blues tunes such as Billie Holiday's "God Bless the Child" and original songs such as "Deep, Deep Trouble", which was produced by DJ Jazzy Jeff and written by Groening.
-Noticing how Bart had been embraced by the African-American communities of America, Matt Groening sought to write Bart a hip hop number.
+Noticing how Bart had been embraced by the African-American communities of America, Matt Groening sought to write Bart a hip-hop number.

 By September 28, 1990, the vocal cast had been recording for around a month, and had completed two rough cuts of songs in between recording for the TV show.
 At this point, the album was due out in November.
 Fox had ordered around a dozen camera crews to interview and tape the voice cast, though instead of recording tracks the actors mostly pretended to sing for the cameras.